Sloydeath/TicTacToeGame/README.md

 The game supports two game mods:
   * play with human
-  * olay with artificial intelligence
+  * play with artificial intelligence